 - You can mix the pre-made solution and store it for later use.
 Just store it safely.

 - Do NOT heat the lye liquid!
 If your room temperature is cold, you can use hot (NOT boiling) water as your "added water" to help bring the temperature up a bit.
-As long as your solution is somewhere between 80 to 100 degrees Fahrenheit, you should be fine.
+As long as your solution is somewhere between 80 to 100 F, you should be fine.

 - Lye-water solution looks just like water and can cause serious burns even more quickly than dry lye!
 Be extremely careful with it.
 Store it away safely.
 Consider it as dangerous as acid or gasoline.